Periodontal Disease Treatment Goodlettsville

 - Changes to the fit of your dentures or other prosthetics

-Scaling and root planing is a two-step procedure that’s typically completed in two visits to our dental office in Goodlettsville.
-During your routine examination, our team will inform you of whether you’re exhibiting signs of periodontal disease and may recommend a deep cleaning to intervene before symptoms have an opportunity to progress.
+Periodotnal treatment is a two-step procedure that’s typically completed in two visits to our dental office in Goodlettsville.
+During your routine examination, our team will inform you of whether you’re exhibiting signs of periodontal disease and may recommend periodontal treatment to intervene before symptoms have an opportunity to progress.
 As the top cause of tooth loss, we pride ourselves on being diligent about protecting your smile from this common dental disease.

 Do You Need Scaling & Root Planing?

-Periodontitis, which is the later, more progressed stage of gum disease, can cause the following symptoms:
+Periodontitis, which is the later, more progressed stage of periodontal disease, can cause the following symptoms:

-Based on our findings during your examination, we may also recommend routine deep cleanings to help get the infection under control and restore your oral health.
+Based on our findings during your examination, we may also recommend periodontal treatment to help get the infection under control and restore your oral health.

 Our dental hygienists will make sure you remain completely comfortable during your procedure, and in most cases, we’ll administer a local anesthetic to help numb the mouth before a deep cleaning.